Starting an LLC in Missouri

 What tax structure should I choose for my Missouri LLC?

-Most LLCs elect the default tax status.
-However, some LLCs can reduce their federal tax obligation by choosing the S-corporation (S-corp) status.
+Many owners of LLCs elect the default tax status of being taxed as a proprietorship (if one owner) or partnership (if more than one owner) .
+However, some LLCs can achieve tax savings by electing S-Corporation (S-Corp) status, or even C-Corporation (C-Corp) status in certain situations.
 It is advisable to consult a local accountant to find out which option is best for you.

 Step 6: Open a Bank Account for Your Missouri LLC

-- A copy of the Missouri LLC Articles of Organization
+- A copy of the Missouri Articles of Organization

 - The LLC operating agreement

 Because not all banks have the same requirements, we also recommend you to call your bank ahead of time and know the exact documents needed to open your business bank account.